Money Transfers

 In my experience, international money transfers are normally relatively quick.

-But there can sometimes be delays due to clearing times as the banks send and receive the money.
+But there can sometimes be delays due to clearing times at the banks that send and receive the money

 Public holidays in other countries can sometimes cause unexpected hold-ups as well.